 Knee flexion & extension

-- Gently bend and straighten the knee to keep it mobile and try to improve range of motion.
+- Gently bend and straighten the knee to keep it mobile and try to improve the range of motion

-- Don’t push it into pain, only do what you can comfortably achieve.
-Repeat 10 to 20 times.
-Repeat the set 3 times a day until full mobility is restored.
+- Don’t push it into pain, only do what you can comfortably achieve

-- Lie on your back and bend the knee ensuring the foot stays in contact with the floor.
-Repeat 10 to 20 times.
+- Lie on your back and bend the knee ensuring the foot stays in contact with the floor

-- This ACL exercise can also be done by using a towel or similar to assist in pulling the leg in.
+- This ACL exercise can also be done by using a towel or something similar to assist in pulling the leg in

 - Hold for 20 to 30 seconds and relax

-- This can be done in standing, or sitting with both legs out straight, as far apart as you comfortably can.
+- Stand, or sit with both legs out straight, as far apart as you comfortably can

 Strengthening exercises can also begin as soon as pain allows.
 The further you can get with strengthening exercises prior to surgery then the more likely you are to have a faster recovery post-operation.